 Trinity Buoy Wharf Trust: In 1998 the then owners, London Docklands Development Corporation (LDDC), set up the Trinity Buoy Wharf Trust with a 125-year lease to hold the land and their vision in trust for the people of London, while the freehold was passed to the LB Tower Hamlets.
 The TBW Trust holds a 125-year lease from LB Tower Hamlets and Urban Space Management in turn has a 124-year lease from the Trust.
 The terms provide for 25% of the Wharf’s income to be paid to the Trust to use for promoting arts activity in the area.
 To date the Trust has supported and funded a wide range of arts projects and organisations.
 Trinity Buoy Wharf is a thriving centre for the arts and creative industries with a rare community of over 500 like-minded people enjoying the unique riverside location.
 Free from overdevelopment, the site’s fascinating history can still be seen in the buildings, installations, and residents including the Royal Drawing School and The Big Draw.

-Professor Anita Taylor is Director of the Trinity Buoy Wharf Drawing Prize Project and Drawing Projects UK.
-An artist, curator, educator and writer, she is Dean of Duncan of Jordanstone College of Art and Design at the University of Dundee.
+Professor Anita Taylor is Director of the Trinity Buoy Wharf Drawing Prize Project and Drawing Projects UK and Dean of Duncan of Jordanstone College of Art and Design at the University of Dundee.
 An artist, curator and educator, her former academic leadership roles include Executive Dean of Bath School of Art & Design at Bath Spa University, Director & CEO of the National Art School in Australia, Dean of Wimbledon College of Art and Director of The Centre for Drawing at University of the Arts London, and Vice Principal of Wimbledon School of Art.

 Parker Harris is the Project Manager of the Trinity Buoy Wharf Drawing Prize.
 Parker Harris is one of the leading visual arts consultancies in the UK, creating and managing a range of contemporary visual arts projects, nationally and internationally.
 Clients include trusts and foundations, SMEs, multinationals, charities, arts organisations and individual artists.